hpc2n/intro-linux/docs/index.md

         Password:
         Verification code:
         ```
         - The verification code it askes about is a 2FA that you need to set.
 See here: <a href="https://www.nsc.liu.se/support/2fa/" target="_blank">https://www.nsc.liu.se/support/2fa/</a>.
+        - The project storage for the course project is in ``/proj/intro-linux/users/YOUR-USERNAME``.

 !!! note "Content"